Ryan-321/the_interview/readme.md

 For the next 2 days of morning exercises, we've provided two coding challenges!

-Both of these challenges were exercises that our very own instructors had to solve for jobs!
+Both of these challenges were exercises that our very own instructors had to solve for a job interview process!

-Persumably, you all want It's ok to struggle through these challenges, they're tough!
+It's ok to struggle through these challenges, they're tough!

 ## The First Challenge - Hogwarts
-Remember how to do rails.
+Persumably, you all want to put rails on your resumé.
+So we want to do a quick refresher on server side web applications.

 Fork/Clone [this repo](https://github.com/ga-dc/hogwarts_rails).

 This repo contains a web application all about Hogwarts!
 But it's completely broken.

 ### Your job
+Remember how to do rails.

 Fix it!